Global-Survival/can-network/README.md

 The term Netention is a portmanteau of the words Network, and Attention or Intention.
 It refers to a community's collective abilities.

-Don't "search" - describe what you want.
-Edit it at any time to adjust or improve the description.
+Don't "search" - simply describe what you want.
+Edit it at any time later to adjust or improve the description.

 Netention works at the basic thought level, to elicit descriptions of "something" that you're thinking about.
 Whether it describes a dream (something that you would like to happen), an object, or hypothetical object - it can be fully described and re-described.